CyrilMhfz11/stunning-laravel/README.md

 a2enmod rewrite: is a command used on Apache web servers to enable the mod_rewrite module, which is used for URL rewriting and other advanced URL                            manipulation features.

+To copy a file use sudo cp .env.example 1.env